svkucheryavski/pcv/Python/README.md

 # Procrustes cross-validation for Python

-Package `pcv` implements [Procrustes cross-validation](https://github.com/svkucheryavski/pcv) in Python language.
+Package `prcv` implements [Procrustes cross-validation](https://github.com/svkucheryavski/pcv) in Python language.

 Last version of the package (*1.0.0*) was released 8th of August, 2023 and contains small improvements, better test coverage, as well as a new experimental feature — CV scope.
 See details in the overall [project description](https://github.com/svkucheryavski/pcv).

 ## Getting started

-You can install the package directly from PyPI by running `pip install pcv`.
-If you already have the package installed and want to upgrade it to the newest version use: `pip install pcv --upgrade`
+You can install the package directly from PyPI by running `pip install prcv`.
+If you already have the package installed and want to upgrade it to the newest version use: `pip install prcv --upgrade`

 There are three main functions in the package: